playfulprogramming/playfulprogramming/content/blog/living-off-the-ipad-as-an-engineer/index.md

 ![shiftscreen.app, the app’s webpage](shiftscreen.jpeg)

-I have to say, it’s an excellent option for specific tasks, but after a while, I just learned to love the mirrored interface, and I’m now rarely spending my time in apps that provide full monitor support.
-App Switching via Cmd+Tab or the gestures is hugely satisfying, plus I don’t think it has brought my productivity down, and on the flip side, it might have improved focus on the task at hand.
+I have to say, it’s an excellent option for specific tasks, but after a while I just learned to love the mirrored interface.
+Now I’m rarely spending my time in apps that provide full monitor support.
+App Switching via Cmd+Tab or the gestures is hugely satisfying, plus I don’t think it has brought my productivity down at all.
+In fact, it might have improved my focus on the task at hand.

 ## External Keyboard and Mouse/Trackpad